 And this is the reason why this breed has such a bad reputation.
-The blood sports shifted over to the United States, and pit bulls continued to be used for sometime until the total outlawing of blood sports.
-The fights still continued underground though, and they still do.
+The blood sports shifted over to the United States, and pit bulls continued to be used for some time until the total outlawing of blood sports.
+The fights still continued underground, though, and they still do.

 Despite the history of the dog, they actually have other features that make them the perfect pet.
 Even though they were bred for unfortunate reasons, it is just a matter of how you socialize the dog with people and other animals that will determine what kind of dog it will turn out to be.

-How Long Will A Pit Bull Bring Joy To Your Home?
+How Long Will A PitBull Bring Joy To Your Home?

-It is a common theme among dogs that are medium or large in size to live less years than smaller dogs such as Yorkies or Corgis.
+It is a common theme among dogs that are medium or large in size to live fewer years than smaller dogs such as Yorkies or Corgis.
 As such, the average age that a pit bull will gladly follow you around is 12 to 14 years.
 However, this is just an average.
 Your own might end up living for 20 years, long enough to photobomb your wedding photos and take all the attention from you.